KangLiao929/DR-GAN/README.md

 ## Dataset

-We synthesize the radial distortion image dataset including the training and test datset, based on the polynomial camera model (four distortion parameters: k1, k2, k3, and k4 involved).
-The synthesized dataset is avaiable [here](https://drive.google.com/drive/folders/1VAKPe3nmFVRIxVv35ueTkB2JXCsMvdfS?usp=sharing), which can be serve as a benchmark in the field of the distortion rectification.
+We synthesize the radial distortion image dataset including the training and test data, based on the polynomial camera model (four distortion parameters: k1, k2, k3, and k4 involved).
+In traing/test dataset, the radial distortion image and its corresponding GT are provided.
+The whole synthesized dataset is avaiable [here](https://drive.google.com/drive/folders/1VAKPe3nmFVRIxVv35ueTkB2JXCsMvdfS?usp=sharing), which can be serve as a benchmark in the field of the distortion rectification.
 To our knowledge, there is no released distortion image dataset for training and performance evaluation.

 ## Getting Started & Testing